infretis/infentory/infinit_nh3_inversion/README.md

 # The initial configuration and order parameter
 <details>

-Ideally, we would start `infinit` from a multitude of independent equlibrated initial configurations, but as of now, this option is not implemented in an automated fashion yet.
+Ideally, we would start `infinit` from a multitude of independent equilibrated initial configurations, but as of now, this option is not implemented in an automated fashion yet.
 We start here from a single configuration

 ```python
 from ase.build import molecule